 Biosafety cabinets (BSC) are used to control exposure to biological aerosols and protect work materials from contamination utilizing a High Efficiency Particulate Air (HEPA) filter.
 HEPA filters do not capture chemical vapors.
 A BSC where the filtered exhaust is returned to the laboratory cannot be used for procedures involving flammable liquids, volatile toxic or odorous chemicals.
 Open flames should not be used in a BSC.
 Most, if not all, of the BSCs on campus exhaust filtered air back into the laboratory.
 BSCs are certified annually by an approved vendor.
 A BSC must be certified when installed and/or moved, including moves of short distances.
 Decontamination must be carried out if a BSC is to be moved or decommissioned.
-Additional information is available through EHSS.
+Additional information is available through CaLS.
+Certification, maintenance, and HEPA repairs and changeouts can be done through the CaLS office by appointment.